 Why the knight was designed to move in an 'L' shape is curious, though history logically suggests that this was a typical maneuver of armored cavalry to avoid oncoming attack.
 A long forward motion with a sudden short deviation to the right or left or 'L' shape is how most remember this pieces move when first learning to play.
 Most people associate the knight as a very simply carved horse, such as the second piece from the right in the picture below:

 For the sake of general play knights like this are perfectly adequate and in fact these shown are generally much better than average and extremely good value given their size.
-Smaller sets are MUCH cheaper, simply because they use much less material but most others also feature even more simplistic knights.
-These sorts of sets are ubiquitous and used everywhere.
-Some knights in sets like these are extremely crude while others make some effort at showing some detail in the shape of the horse.
-Eyes, mouth and mane and general body shape look like a 'horse' however crude.
-This horse is what is referred to as the 'knight' and most people would always think that a knight is by definition a horse but this wasn't always the case..
+This is because the woods they are made of also has a big impact on price.
+Smaller sets are generally much cheaper, simply because they use much less material but most others also feature even more simplistic knights and can even be extremely crude while others make some effort at showing some detail in the shape of the horse.
+Eyes, mouth and mane and general body shape look like a 'horse' being typically focussed on.
+This horse is what is referred to as the 'knight' and most people would always think that a 'knight' was by definition a horse but this wasn't always the case.

 Several original historical chess sets from Asia, Europe, and the Far East didn't represent knights as horses at all.
 Often other animals including camels, elephants, and others and which also displayed this piece as an armored carrier taking soldiers into battle.
 Other major pieces were also sometimes completely unrecognizable between peoples from around the world calling for an international standard that chess players from everywhere could recognize.
 Many chess sets were designed as magnificent turned and carved pieces of art, and were more suited as decoration sets as opposed to playing sets since the pieces were often very tall and unweighted posing real risk of toppling during normal play.